#71139

 Joined: Aug 2004

 ok thanks weezie!
-I'll try and use some miracle grow on the sucker so maybe it'll get established quicker I can't wait!! she was gonna get me some suckers when she gave me the cuttings but couldn't get to them because she has an old tire around each of her lilacs (she's got about 3 maybe 4 lilac bushes that are about 6 feet tall!!)
+I'll try and use some miracle grow on the sucker so maybe it'll get established quicker smile I can't wait!! she was gonna get me some suckers when she gave me the cuttings but couldn't get to them because she has an old tire around each of her lilacs (she's got about 3 maybe 4 lilac bushes that are about 6 feet tall!!)